 The body mass index (BMI) was devised to assess an individual’s weight in relation to their height.
-According to the American College of Sports Medicine, a high BMI can indicate an increased risk for obesity related health problems.
-The current BMI standard for police officers is between 18 and 30.
+According to the American College of Sports Medicine, a high BMI can indicate an increase.
+BMI readings will be taken at your fitness test and medical as part of your overall health assessment.

 To calculate your BMI, simply divide your weight in kilograms by your height in metres squared.